 - Antivirus software, and firewall activation for real-time protection against hacks and intrusion.

 Trouble accessing an OCD and anxiety disorder specialist in Florida?
 Concerns about how your records may be handled?
 Telehealth could be the right solution for you.
 Please consider contacting me.
-Call today for a confidential consultation.
-I am happy to answer your questions.
+Call today for a confidential consultation, or better yet, click this link to provide information about yourself: Want to be a New Patient?
+In any case, I am happy to answer your questions.

 1Andersson, E., Enander, J., Andrén, P., Hedman, E., Ljótsson, B., Hursti, T., Bergström, J., Kaldo, V., Lindefors, N., Andersson, G., & Rück, C. (2012).
 Internet-based cognitive behaviour therapy for obsessive-compulsive disorder: a randomized controlled trial.
 Psychological medicine, 42(10), 2193–2203. https://doi.org/10.1017/S0033291712000244